-Bird-songs and birds’s ability to acquire and use certain calls has been show to demonstrate remarkable syntactic properties as well.
+Bird-songs and birds’ ability to acquire and use certain calls have been shown to demonstrate remarkable syntactic properties as well.
 A fascinating scientific article that expounds this ability can be found [here].
 Parrots show an interesting ability to pronounce a wide variety of human sounds.
 Bees and their dances are also something interesting from a linguistic point of view.
 If the animal kingdom is abundant with communication systems that are comparable in some way to that of humans, then the difference between our language faculty and that of other species is only qualitative.
 The question that linguists are struggling with is: What distinguishes human language from other animals’ communication systems?

 Another question is: How special is language?
-Are there aspects of language that are completely unique and encapsulated (distinct) from the rest of our cognitive system, or is language ultimately just a special combination of a lot of domain-general functionality that humans already posses?
+Are there aspects of language that are completely unique and encapsulated (distinct) from the rest of our cognitive system, or is language ultimately just a special combination of a lot of domain-general functionality that humans already possess?
 We don’t really know.

 How do adults learn language is a toughie!
 Obviously, the question of how babies learn language is paramount, but how adults learn a 2nd or a 3rd language is also an intriguing puzzle.
 Do they use the same, diminished, mechanisms as babies or do they learn language differently?
 What are some predictors of adults’ language learning success?